StephenGibbsDev/MTGCore/README.md

 E.G. In Firefox, the JS Console is handy for viewing frontend errors and you can use the Network tab to check if the front-end is successfully calling the backend - or if an invalid status code is being returned.

+**Migrations**

+This project is built using a code first approach with EF Core.
+The classes modelling the DB tables are in `MTGCore.Repository/Models`.
+Everytime a table model is changed, a migration has to be created and the database updated.
+These migrations are stored in `MTGCore.Repository/Models` and make it possible to rollback database changes.

+You can run a migration either in the VS package manager console or by using the .NET Core CLI.
+You may have to specify which project the context exists in.
+The following is how you can create a migration in package manager:

+`Add-Migration {MigrationName} -OutputDir {OutputDirectory} -Project {ProjectPath}`

+You can update the database from your migrations by using the following command in PM:

+`Update-Database`

+More information on EF Core code first can be found here: https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs

 **Testing**

 You can run front-end unit tests with `npm test:unit`.

+Backend unit tests can be run by right clicking on the `MTGCore.Tests` project and selecting `Run Unit Tests`.